microsoft/vscode-docs/docs/terminal/basics.md

 Copying is done automatically on selection when `terminal.integrated.copyOnSelection` is enabled.

-By default there is a warning when pasting multiple lines, which can be disabled with the `terminal.integrated.enableMultiLinePasteWarning` setting.
+By default, there is a warning when pasting multiple lines, which can be disabled with the `terminal.integrated.enableMultiLinePasteWarning` setting.
 This is only done when the shell does not support "bracketed paste mode".
 When that mode is enabled, the shell is indicating that it can handle multiple line pasting.

 ## Using the mouse